FuelRats/fuel-rat-org-guidelines/README.md

+# Tech Rat Code Standards and Guidelines
+Here you will find rules we expect all contributing developers to follow, regardless of who they are.
+Any PR not following these rules will be denied.
+No exceptions!

-# tech-rat-code-standards
+# The Rules
-Official guidelines and standards for the languages used in our official applications.

 ### Rule 1: NO SINGLE CHAR LENGTH VARIABLES
-### Rule 2: Don't be a dick.
+### Rule 2: "Don't be a asshat." _-DerryBear_